MdFawazAli/Bookmark-saver/README.md

 ## 🌟 Features

 - Add website URLs with a custom name
-- Click to open saved bookmarks in a new tab
-- Delete individual or all bookmarks
-- Automatically saves data locally in the browser
+- URL will be displayed in the box below
-- Responsive design for mobile and desktop use
+- Easy access to the links

 ## 🚀 Technologies Used